hendelsayed1/SauceDemo/README.md

-# E-commerce Automation Testing Project
+# SauceDemo E-commerce Automation Testing Project

 This repository contains automated tests for an e-commerce application using Playwright with TypeScript.
-The tests cover user registration, login and add to cart with placing order workflows.
+The tests cover user login and add to cart with placing order flow.

 ## Features